TrueStarHQ/api/README.md

 ### API-first development

 The OpenAPI specification (`openapi.yaml`) serves as the single source of truth for the API contract.
-TypeScript types and Zod validation schemas are automatically generated from this spec using Orval, ensuring type safety and consistency across the codebase.
+The `@truestarhq/shared-types` package uses the spec file to generate TypeScript types and Zod validation schemas, ensuring type safety and consistency across all TrueStar services.

 ## Development